 Teaching and learning on-line presents unique challenges.
 So much of my experience in teaching in a classroom setting (since 1976 at MATC) has to be "re-tooled".
 I've taken several classes on-line and I find it quite a different experience from traditional classes.
 The biggest factor in on-line learning, I believe, is that the student has to be highly self motivated.
 You have to take the initiative and keep yourself on a rigorous schedule.
 You have the advantage of flexibility and the ability to learn when you are in the mood.
 What I feel you will miss are the several in-class demonstrations I use to drive home a point and my corny jokes (maybe you are better off without them).

 I plan to run this class in a "self paced" manner.
 That is, you will not be required to take the tests at a precise time but within a generous range of dates that should extend from highly motivated "eager beaver" students, but also to accommodate students who run into personal emergencies.
 Please check out the dates set in the daily schedule in blackboard.
+Please do not rely on the due dates listed in Blackboard.
+Blackboard does not understand the difference between "suggested time" and time I put in place to account for personal emergencies.

 Below is a list of suggested completion dates for the reading material: